CasperDash/casper-storage/README.md

 keyManager.generate();
 // output will be something like: basket pluck awesome prison unveil umbrella spy safe powder lock swallow shuffle

-// By default, the outpult will a phrase with 12 words, we can ask for more keyManager.generate(24);
+// By default, the outpult will be a phrase with 12 words, we can ask for more keyManager.generate(24);
 ```